-Mark is a Senior Fellow and Faculty Director at UC Berkeley’s Haas School of Business where he teaches entrepreneurship, innovation and leadership to graduate students and also to executives from around the world.
+Mark is a Senior Fellow and Faculty Director at UC Berkeley’s Haas School of Business where he teaches entrepreneurship, innovation and leadership to graduate students and executives from around the world.

 Graduate Education at UC Berkeley: